Data Governance

 Who is responsible for Data Quality?

 - St Mary’s University, rather than any individual or organisational unit, is the owner of all institutional data.
 As such, the University will require a culture that demonstrates a high commitment to data quality at a senior level.
-All members of SMT have a strategic responsibility for maintaining good data quality.
+All members of SLT have a strategic responsibility for maintaining good data quality.

-Following table provides a high level of overview of the levels of data ownership.
+The following table provides a high level of overview of the levels of data ownership.

 Dataset